jaydenweaver/splash/readme.md

 The simulation implements a simplified 2D **Smoothed Particle Hydrodynamics** (SPH) framework:

-- **Density Estimation**: Poly6 smoothing kernel based on particle distance squared
+- **Density Estimation**: smoothing kernel based on particle distance squared
-- **Pressure Force**: Derived from a pressure gradient using the SPH pressure formula
+- **Pressure Force**: derived from a pressure gradient using the SPH pressure formula
-- **Viscosity**: Models fluid internal friction with a simple linear viscosity kernel
+- **Viscosity**: models fluid internal friction with a simple linear viscosity kernel
-- **Gravity**: Constant downward force applied to all particles
+- **Gravity**: constant downward force applied to all particles
-- **Integration**: Explicit Euler integration for velocity and position updates
+- **Integration**: explicit Euler integration for velocity and position updates
-- **Boundaries**: Reflective edge collisions with dampening
+- **Boundaries**: reflective edge collisions with dampening
-- **Explosions**: Radial force fields applied to particles within a blast radius when clicked
+- **Explosions**: radial force fields applied to particles within a blast radius when clicked

 ---